 - A property owner or manager.

-After we identify the responsible party or parties, we get to work gathering evidence against them so we can build a case and seek compensation.
+After identifying the responsible party or parties, we get to work gathering evidence against them to build a case and seek compensation.
 The evidence we might seek includes:

 - Police reports;